JastegSingh19/Best_Case_NDSF/README.md

 ### Generating Partitions

 The function `generate_partitions(n)` is central to both scripts.
-It generates all unique partitions of a given integer `n` using recursion and backtracking.
+It generates all unique partitions of a given integer `n` using recursion and backtracking in non-increasing order, i.e., the elements of the partitions are generated in non-increasing order.

 #### How It Works